Need to short sell your home?

 First, determine the true market value of your home.
 For those whose finances are already stretched, paying a licensed appraiser may not be an option.
 Therefore, a qualified local REALTOR® that knows the current conditions of the Lake Worth real estate market is a smart way to get a reliable estimate of what your home could sell for.

 When you're ready to get started, contact me

 through my site or e-mail me

 .
-I'm glad to answer any questions you have about real estate short sales.
+I'm happy to answer questions you have about real estate short sales.

-Next, find out your closing costs.
-My experience means I know to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+Next, be sure to figure in your closing costs.
+My work in this area has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, call your lender and tell them of the situation.
-They may even have a special department that handles short sales.
-Ask about their specific process.
-Some lenders will be more willing to work with you than others.
-They may be able to reduce your loan principal or make other arrangements.
+Finally, call your lender and let them know of the situation.
+They may even have a special team that oversees short sales.
+Ask about their particular process.
+Some lenders will be more able to work with you than others.
+They may be able to lessen your loan principal or make other arrangements.
 Your lender will have to approve the final sale.